OctopusDeploy/docs/docs/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 - Artifacts
 - Packages

 If you are moving from a Windows VM, the default path for those folders is: `C:\Octopus`.
 For example, the task logs folder would be `C:\Octopus\TaskLogs`.
-If you are unsure of the path, you can find it in the Octopus Deploy UI by navigating to {{Configuration, Settings, Server Folders}}.
+If you are unsure of the path, you can find it in the Octopus Deploy UI by navigating to **{{Configuration, Settings, Server Folders}}**.

 :::warning
 Failure to copy files over to the new storage location for the Linux Container to access will result in the following: